wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 than current transaction's bt, then a write must have been carried out before the sampling took place, but after the read phase starts.
 Because otherwise, either the timestamps will disagree, or the obtained commit timestamp is smaller than the bt.
 In all three cases above, the transaction aborts.

+On transactional store, the barrier simply stores the dirty value and address in the write set.

+On commit, the transaction first acqures the lock bit using CAS for each element in the write set.
+In this process, deadlock can happen as in 2PL scheme.
+Either the transaction always lock elements in an ordered manner, or some deadlock prevention/resolution techniques are applied.